-The Rauch Foundation is a Long Island-based family foundation that invests in ideas and organizations that spark and sustain early success in children and systemic change in our communities.
+The Rauch Foundation is a family foundation that invests in ideas and organizations to spark and sustain systemic change.

 In 2023, the foundation is undertaking a generational change in leadership as Nancy Rauch Douzinas retires and her daughters, Eva Douzinas and Ruth Douzinas, take on the positions of President and Vice President.

 For more than thirty years under Nancy’s leadership, the foundation invested in ideas and organizations fostering systemic regional change in early childhood and the environment.
 From 2004-2018 it published the Long Island Index, an annual compendium of objective data and analysis on key issues facing the region.
 Formed as a cross-sector partnership of thought leaders from business, labor, community groups, health care, and academic and research institutions, the Index’s many endeavors included catalyzing the region's commitment to a $2.6 billion infrastructure project (The Third Track) that expanded capacity and mobility on the Long Island Railroad.